opensumi/docs/docs/develop/sample/create-module.en.md

 order: 2
 ---

-Since the OpenSumi module does not run independently, we recommend that you create your module directory outside the project directory when creating the module.
+Because the OpenSumi module does not run independently, we recommend you create your module directory outside the project directory when creating the module.
 Taking the template repository provided by Quick Start as an example, you can quickly start an IDE project:

 ```bash
 $ git clone git@github.com:opensumi/ide-startup.git